What is a work rating?

 It’s important to check your individual work rating for two reasons:

-While you’re with your AustralianSuper Select employer, if the individual work rating that applies to you is less expensive than your category work rating2, your cover will be less expensive.
+- While you’re with your AustralianSuper Select employer, if the individual work rating that applies to you is less expensive than your category work rating, your cover will be less expensive.

-If you leave your AustralianSuper Select employer and keep your super and insurance cover with us, we’ll use your individual work rating to calculate the cost of your cover.
-Your category work rating will no longer apply, meaning the cost of your insurance cover will be based on your age, level of cover and your individual work rating.
+- If you leave your AustralianSuper Select employer and keep your super and insurance cover with us, we’ll use your individual work rating to calculate the cost of your cover.
+Your category work rating will no longer apply, meaning the cost of your insurance cover will be based on your individual work rating.

 Work rating descriptions

-Read the details for each work rating, or use the Work Rating Tool, to work out which one is right for you – and whether you could pay less for your insurance cover.
+Read the description for each work rating, so you can work out which one is right for you.

 -